William Heirens: Suzanne Degnan

 On January 7, 1946, six-year-old Suzanne Degnan was discovered missing from her first-floor bedroom in Edgewater, Chicago.
 Police found a ladder outside her window and a ransom note: "Get $20,000 ready & wait for my word.
 Do not notify the FBI or police.
 Bills are in 5's & 10's.
 Burn this for her safety."
 A man repeatedly called the Degnan residence demanding the ransom.

 Chicago mayor Edward Kelly also received a note:This is to tell you how sorry I am not to not get ole [sic] Degnan instead of his girl.
 Roosevelt and the OPA made their own laws.
 Why shouldn't I and a lot more?
 At the time, there was a nationwide meatpackers' strike and the Office of Price Administration (OPA) was talking of extending rationing to dairy products.
 Degnan was a senior OPA executive recently transferred to Chicago.
 Another executive of the OPA had been recently assigned armed guards after receiving threats against his children and, in Chicago, a man involved with black market meat had recently been murdered by decapitation.
 Police considered the possibility that the Degnan killer was a meat packer.

-Acting on an anonymous tip, police discovered Degnan's head in a sewer a block from the Degnan residence, her right leg in a catch basin, her torso in another storm drain and her left leg in another drain.
+Acting on an anonymous tip, police discovered Suzanne Degnan's head in a sewer a block from the Degnan residence, her right leg in a catch basin, her torso in another storm drain and her left leg in another drain.
 Her arms were found a month later in another sewer after her other remains had already been interred.
 Blood was found in the drains of laundry tubs in the basement laundry room of a nearby apartment building.

 Police questioned hundreds of people, administered polygraph examinations to about 170 and several times claimed to have captured the killer, although all were eventually released.

 Witnesses

 The coroner fixed the time of death at between 12:30 and 1:00 a.m. and stated that a very sharp knife had been used to expertly dismember the body.
 A basement laundry room near the Degnans' home was located, in which it appeared that Degnan had been dismembered, although it was determined that she was already dead when she was taken there.
-A coroner's expert stated that the killer was "either a man who worked in a profession that required the study of anatomy or one with a background in dissection ... not even the average doctor could be as skillful, it had to be a meat cutter"; the coroner added that it was a "very clean job with absolutely no signs of hacking."
+A coroner's expert stated that the killer was "either a man who worked in a profession that required the study of anatomy or one with a background in dissection … not even the average doctor could be as skillful, it had to be a meat cutter"; the coroner added that it was a "very clean job with absolutely no signs of hacking."